ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 Using PuTTY:

-Open putty, copy the Public IP address from teh Instance into the "Host Name (or IP address)" box.
+Open putty, copy the Public IP address from the Instance into the "Host Name (or IP address)" box.
 Leave port 22 as is.

 Under Saved sessions, Type in a name for the connection profile you're creating, and click Save.